Hero image, slot “planning.design.hero” to be added

 IRC §170(h) · IRS Form 8283 + qualified appraisal

 When a residence transfers at death, IRC §1014 steps basis up to fair market value, eliminating all accrued capital gain for the heirs.
 The FMV must be defensible.
-Documented improvements, named makers, condition photographs, and provenance lines anchor the appraisal — turning a generic comparable-sales number into a residence-specific valuation that survives audit.
+Documented improvements, named masters, condition photographs, and provenance lines anchor the appraisal, turning a generic comparable-sales number into a residence-specific valuation that survives audit.
 On an $8M-to-$20M appreciation arc, this is roughly $12M of gain eliminated, worth $4M+ at the combined rate.

 IRC §1014 · qualified appraisal under Treas.
 Reg. §20.2031-1(b)

 This is not tax advice.
 Your CPA, attorney, and qualified appraiser execute the position.
-IDist substantiates it — brand, model, vendor, invoice, install date, photo, and condition record — so the professionals on your side can stand behind the numbers.
+IDist substantiates it, by brand, model, vendor, invoice, install date, photo, and condition record, so the professionals on your side can stand behind the numbers.